Neuromorphic Networks as Revealed by Features Similarity: Concluding remarks

-The interconnectivity within each of the obtained separated components was also illustrated in terms of isolated coincidence networks, allowing the identification of distinct types of morphological relationships at the smaller scales of similarity, where enhanced accuracy is often desirable.
-The ability of the coincidence method for revealing the interaction between the identified modules in terms of progressively smaller similarity values was also applied, by considering successively higher values of the parameter $\alpha$, providing a comprehensive indication of similarity relationships between the neuronal cells from the smallest to the largest scales, allowing the identification of the sequence of merging between cells, and then between groups.
-The potential of the reported methodology for identifying and characterizing possible outlier cells were also illustrated respectively to three neurons that remained isolated even at the higher considered values of $\alpha$.
+The interconnectivity within each of the obtained separated components was also illustrated in terms of isolated coincidence similarity networks, allowing the identification of distinct types of morphological relationships at the smaller scales of similarity, where enhanced accuracy is often desirable.
+The ability of the coincidence method to reveal the interaction between the identified modules in terms of progressively smaller similarity values was also applied, by considering successively higher values of the parameter $\alpha$, providing a comprehensive indication of similarity relationships between the neuronal cells from the smallest to the largest scales, allowing the identification of the sequence of merging between cells and then between groups.
+The potential of the reported methodology for identifying and characterizing possible outlier cells was also illustrated respectively to three neurons that remained isolated even at the higher considered values of $\alpha$.

+It should be kept in mind that the described results are specific to the considered dataset, hypotheses, and main questions addressed here.
+Distinct methodological choices and parameter configurations apply to other datasets and applications.
+For instance, the literal modularity adopted in the present work has been mainly allowed by the fact that the respective cell categories were already available (supervised approach).
+Other types of modularity will be required otherwise.

 Several possible developments of the method presented in this work are possible.
-For instance, it would be interesting to consider its application for classifying neurons.
-In addition, other types of cells could be analyzed and characterized.
+In particular, it would be important to further investigate and validate the described approaches respectively to a wider range of datasets, methodological choices, parametric configurations, and requirements specific to other problems and applications.
+For instance, other types of cells could be analyzed and characterized.
 The proposed methodology can also be directly adapted to the analysis of other neurological structures at diverse scales, such as glial cells, parts of a neuron (e.g.~dendrites or axons~\cite{Cervantes}), as well as the shape and other properties of cortical regions.